-Step 1: Select the data that we want to sort.
-You can use the shortcut key to select the entire data, select the first row and then click Ctrl + Shift + Down Arrow.
+- Select the data that we want to sort.
+You can use the shortcut key to select the entire data, select the first row, and then click Ctrl + Shift + Down Arrow.

-Step 3: Now make sure “My data has headers” checkbox has ticked.
-If this box has ticked means, the selected data has headers otherwise; your will header will be treated as the data only.
+- Now make sure the “My data has headers” checkbox has ticked.
+If this box has ticked means, the selected data has headers otherwise;, your will header will be treated as the data only.

-Step 7: Final SORT dialogue box should look like this.
+- Final SORT of dialogue box should look like this.

 Previously I sorted the data country-wise.
 Assume I want to sort the data Segment-wise, Product-wise, and Units sold from largest to smallest.
 This requires multi-level sorting.

-Step 5: From the second layer select Product.
+- Step 5: From the second layer, select the Product.

-Step 7: From the third layer select Units Sold header.
+- Step 7: From the third layer, select the Units Sold header.

-Step 8: by default, Order will be from Smallest to Largest.
-Under Order click on the dropdown list and select Largest to Smallest.
+- Step 8: by default, the Order will be from Smallest to Largest.
+Under Order, click on the dropdown list and select Largest to Smallest.

-Firstly, it will sort the data based on the Segment column then will sort by Product and finally by Units sold (largest to smallest).
+Firstly, it will sort the data based on the Segment column.
+They will sort by Product and finally by Units sold (largest to smallest).

-Step 3: In the first drop-down list select Country-wise header.
+- Step 3: In the first drop-down list, select a Country-wise header.

-Step 5: From the second layer select Date header.
+- Step 5: From the second layer, select the Date header.